 Today Tomorrow Forever,

-AD Details: I was kindly GIFTED all of the lashes shown and discussed in this post, along with the lash glue and applicator tool in return for a review under no legally bound contract.
+AD Details: I was kindly GIFTED all of the lashes shown and discussed in this post, along with the lash glue and applicator tool in return for a review.
 This partnership does not, and has not influenced my review of www.falseeyelashes.co.uk in any way.